turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 # Create a Static Exception to a Guardrails AWS Policy

 Now that we have set our AWS S3 bucket versioning policy, we can track which S3 buckets do not have versioning enabled.
-In this runbook we will show how to create an exception for your test bucket, so Guardrails will ignore its bucket versioning status.
+In this guide we will show how to create an exception for your test bucket, so Guardrails will ignore its bucket versioning status.

 **Prerequisites**: